 All sociodemographic information was captured at the 2010 Census tract scale, to match the spatial resolution at which PM2.5 was estimated.
 Total residential population count and race and ethnicity are from the 2010 Census Summary File 1,16 and per-capita income and language spoken at home are 2006-2010 American Community Survey 5-year estimates.34 Although some studies of air pollution exposure disparities have used Census block groups (subsets of Census tracts), analyses of Census tract resolution data have been shown to be highly correlated with results from analyses using finer spatial resolutions.35 Regional analyses were performed using the regions of the CONUS defined by the US National Climate Assessment.36 Each dataset and the processing steps applied are described in detail below.

-Population residing in each Census tract by race and ethnicity was categorized into the following groups: Hispanic, Non-Hispanic (NH) White (White), NH Black (Black), NH American Indian and Alaska Native (Native American), and NH Asian (Asian).
+Population residing in each Census tract by race and ethnicity was categorized into the following groups: Hispanic, Non-Hispanic (NH) White (White), NH Black (Black), NH American Indian and Alaska Native (Native American), and NH Asian (Asian), including 97.8% of the total population.
 In addition, language spoken at home was examined to investigate exposure among non-English speakers.
 Language spoken at home was categorized into three groups as an indicator of English proficiency for people living in each tract: only English spoken at home; language other than English spoken at home, speaks English “very well”; and language other than English spoken at home, speaks English less than “very well”.
 These simplified groups were chosen to provide a high-level overview of Census data detailing many individual languages.
 To investigate potential socioeconomic factors that could be contributing to disparities in exposure, per-capita income for each Census tract was quintile-ranked into the following five categories: quintile 1: $150-$17,261, quintile 2: $17,261-$21,837, quintile 3: $21,837-$26,687, quintile 4: $26,687-$34,707, and quintile 5: $34,707-$293,610.
 To capture disparities in PM2.5 exposures by urbanicity with more detail than the urban/rural dichotomous classification provided by the Census, Rural-Urban Commuting Area (RUCA) classifications37 were used to describe urbanicity based on primary traffic flows between Census tracts.
 The ten primary RUCA codes were simplified into five categories defined by Messer et al. (2010),38 urban core (RUCA code 1), suburban (RUCA code 2), micropolitan (RUCA codes 3, 4, 5, and 6), small town (RUCA codes 7, 8, and 9), and rural (RUCA code 10).
+Each sociodemographic variable investigated was available for >99% of CONUS Census tracts.

 Comparative analyses